Code-Institute-Submissions/sipostudent-Milestone-Project-2/README.md

     - winGame sound description: A sus4
     - halfWaypoint sound description: B minor (this was not utilised)

-- Individual Variable/DOM queries were for each sound, example, “sound1.”
+- Individual Variable/DOM queries were set for each sound, for example, “sound1.”

 - assets/sounds folder contains all of the mp3 audio files.